JulianaOsemeke/healthnews_scraper/README.md

 ![screenshot](Assets/Image/Terminal.png)

 >SLE lupus is an autoimmune disease that affects mostly women in their productive years.
 It is relatively unknown but quite common.
-The lupus.org website is dedicated to providing vital information on medication, latest research news, lifestyle tips and other resources to the over 2 million sufferers of lupus globally.
-This scraper aims to extract latest news from the website.
+The lupus.org website is dedicated to providing vital information on medication, latest research news, lifestyle tips and other resources to the over five (5) million sufferers of lupus globally.
+This application aims to extract latest news title, date and summary from the website.

 ## Built With
 - Ruby